InaKrapp/inakrapp.github.io/content/teaching/Introduction to R/index.md

 ---
 title: Introduction to R
-summary: A workshop for beginners in R with no previous programming experience
+summary: A workshop for beginners in R with no previous programming experience.
 date: 2023-11-20
 type: docs
 math: true